ivanvs/pidginmq-website/docs/intro.md

 # Introdction

-PidginMQ is joq queuing library which uses PostgreSQL to store jobs and execute them on Node.js.
-The library allows you to process jobs in background with minimal need for configuration.
+PidginMQ is a job queuing library that leverages PostgreSQL to store and execute jobs within Node.js.
+This library facilitates job processing in the background with minimal configuration.

-Many companies and startups rely on DB-based job queue systems like this in production, processing millions of jobs daily.
-If it's working well for them, it will likely meet your needs too.
+Numerous enterprises and startups rely on database-based job queue systems similar to this in their production environments, handling millions of jobs daily.
+If such systems are performing effectively for them, they are likely to adequately fulfill your requirements as well.

-PidginMQ use the SKIP LOCKED feature, designed specifically for message queues, to address record locking issues in relational databases.
-This ensures exactly-once delivery and guarantees atomic commits for safe and reliable asynchronous job processing.
+PidginMQ makes use of the SKIP LOCKED feature, purposefully engineered for message queues, to address record-locking issues in relational databases.
+This feature ensures exactly-once delivery and provides guarantees for atomic commits, thereby establishing a foundation for secure and dependable asynchronous job processing.

 ## Requirements